PalisadoesFoundation/talawa-docs/docs/git-guide/get-talawa-code.md

 ## Step 2: Clone to your machine

-Next, clone your fork to your local machine, Here we are taking the example of the [Talawa docs repository](https://github.com/PalisadoesFoundation/talawa-docs)
+Next, clone your fork to your local machine, Below we use the Talawa docs repository for our example: [Talawa docs repository](https://github.com/PalisadoesFoundation/talawa-docs)

 ```
 git clone https://github.com/YOUR_USERNAME/talawa-docs.git